Love as a pre-condition of freedom in Hannah Arendt

 In order for us to be self-responsible, speaking and acting from a place that originates in each of us, our persona, we must be free to do so.
 What gives us the freedom to do so is a central concern for Arendt.
 Freedom lies in our capacity to think.
 The freest activities of the vita activav turn out to be those that are wholly constituted by the activity of “thought”.
 Here we can see how Arendt arrives at this notion phenomenologically:

 …if no other test but the experience of being active, no other measure but the extent of sheer activity were to be applied to the various activities within the vita activa, it might well be that thinking as such would surpass them all.
-Whoever has any experience in this matter will know how right Cato was when he said: Numquam se plus agere quam nihil cum ageret, numquam minus solum esse quam cum solus esset – “Never is he more active than when he does nothing, never is he less alone than when he is by himself.”
+Whoever has any experience in this matter will know how right Cato was when he said: Numquam se plus agere quam nihil cum ageret, numquam minus solum esse quam cum solus esset – “Never is he more active than when he does nothing, never is he less alone than when he is by himself.
 (Arendt 1958, 325)

 The account Arendt gives of the person as originator is developed in her metaphor of the “gap” between past and future in which we experience ourselves.
-She critiques Kafka’s account of the person, Kvi, who is squeezed into a gap by the pressures of the past and the future on the point at which he attempts to live, arguing that Kafka does not explore how that “gap” itself is the origin of freedom.
-On her own understanding of the “gap”, it is ontological of human kind that we originate in a “non-time” space produced by the past and the future, directing ourselves infinitely outward.
-Arendt illustrates her idea with a geometric metaphor in which our trajectory is produced by the confluence of past and future, which is then refracted, or redirected by our presence, angling us in a new direction that is constituted by our presence as much as by the past or future.
+She critiques Kafka’s account of the person, K vi, who is squeezed into a gap by the pressures of the past and the future on the point at which he attempts to live, arguing that Kafka does not explore how that “gap” itself is the origin of freedom.
+On her own understanding of the “gap”, it is in the nature of being human that we originate in a “non-time” space produced by the past and the future, directing ourselves infinitely outward.
+Arendt illustrates her idea with a geometric metaphor in which our trajectory is produced by the confluence of past and future, which is then refracted, or redirected, by our presence, angling us in a new direction that is constituted by our presence as much as by the past or future.
 How do we, by being present, make this happen?
 Arendt argues that it is our capacity to think that is both necessary and sufficient for our determining ourselves in this space of freedom:

 Only insofar as he thinks, and that is insofar as he is ageless – a “he” as Kafka so rightly calls him, and not a “somebody” – does man in the full actuality of his concrete being live in this gap of time between past and future.
 The gap, I suspect, is not a modern phenomenon, it is perhaps not even a historical datum but is coeval with the existence of man on earth.
 It may well be the region of the spirit, or, rather, that path paved by thinking, this small track of non-time which the activity of thought beats within the time-space of mortal man into which the trains of thought, of remembrance and anticipation, save whatever they touch from the ruin of historical and biographical time.
 This small non-time-space in the very heart of time, unlike the world and the culture into which we are born, can only be indicated, but cannot be inherited and handed down from the past; each new generation, indeed every new human being as he inserts himself between an infinite past and an infinite future, must discover and ploddingly pave it anew.
 (Arendt 1961, 13)

-The “plodding paving” of the lived life is not achieved by the assertion of tradition, or by serving the functions established by our place in our culture.
+The “plodding” paving of the lived life is not achieved by the assertion of tradition, or by serving the functions established by our place in our culture.
 To refer to the activity of thought, the free expression of our individual, self- responsible self as “plodding” calls our attention to the fact that thinking is not easy: we don’t just do as we wish, say as we wish, entertain any fantasy that occurs to us.
 Arendt’s commitment to “thinking without a banister”, is crucial to our plodding paving of the life anew:

 Even though we have lost yardsticks by which to measure, and rules under which to subsume the particular, a being whose essence is a beginning may have enough of origin within himself to understand without preconceived categories and to judge without the set of customary rules which is morality.
 (Arendt 1994, 307)

-We must hold ourselves up, self-balanced and self-determining, able to think and rethink, reflect and question, maintaining the ideal of the Socratic internal dialogue, rejecting any easy, pre-established routes along which supports guide us on our the way.
-And in this way, we might resist the categories imposed by regimes that aim to remove our humanity.
+We must hold ourselves up, self-balanced and self-determining, able to think and rethink, reflect and question, maintaining the ideal of the Socratic internal dialogue, rejecting any easy, pre-established routes along which supports can guide us on our the way.
+And in this way we might resist the categories imposed by regimes that aim to remove our humanity.

 Thinking is the capacity we have for self-originating action, both as speech and deed.
 Its paradigmatic expression is in the public sphere, where we think, that is speak and act, amongst equal and free people.
 What role, then is played by ‘thinking with oneself’, the solitude that is never lonely?
 The being-with-myself, as Cato describes it, seems too isolated, too internal, too easily subsumed within the sphere of the private, to play the role of the expression of freedom which requires a public world of political activity.